-E-Square reduced its marketing spend by 20% on an annualized basis in the first six months of 2021.
-This followed a similar size increase in 2020, and so represents a return to usual levels of spending.
+E-Square reduced its marketing spend by 60% in 2021 compared to 2020.
+This followed a similar size decrease in revenue in 2021, and so represents a return to usual levels of spending.

-Education Angels reduced its marketing spend by 65% on an annualized basis in the first six months of 2021.
+Education Angels reduced its marketing spend by 82% in 2021 compared to 2020.
 The most effective marketing for this business has been word of mouth referrals and growth of the network of teachers.

-Overall, pro forma marketing spend for the group including the IPO Acquisitions increased by 33% on an annualized basis in the first six months of 2021.
+Overall, pro forma marketing spend for the group including the IPO Acquisitions remained similar to 2020 and decreased marginally by 1%.
 We plan to continue to monitor our marketing spend and balance our spend with word-of-mouth referral and partners to achieve our growth targets.